Skip to Main Content

 The Gale Powersearch Subject Guide is a great way to focus a subject.
 Let's say you're interested in paper folding, but don't know how to turn that into a term paper.
 You click on the Gale Powersearch link on the database page:

-On the Powersearch page, you choose the Subject Guide Search button:
+On the Powersearch page, you choose the Subject Guide Search link near the bottom of the page.

-You find the term in the results list, and click on Subdivisions to see specific aspects of origami.
+You find the term, Origami, in the results list, and click on Subdivisions to see specific aspects of origami.

 Dozens of choices appear.
 You scroll down the list and click on an aspect of interest: technology application.